Omarabdalgwad/student-management-system/README.md

 # student-management-system
-a simple student management desktop system built with flet and sqlit3
+a simple student management desktop system built with python (flet) and sqlit3